mgba-emu/gbatek/index.md

 Note that the "Nintendo Zone" utility isn't included in this list (even though it's present in title & ticket folders, and listed in wrap.bin).

+The System Menu works even if data\private.sav doesn't exist (however, the sort-order is stored only if data\private.sav does exist).